Henry A. Staab

-Henry A. Staab (born April 19, 1875 in Milwaukee, Wisconsin), was a member of the Wisconsin State Assembly.
+Henry A. Staab (born April 19, 1875), was an American politician from Milwaukee, Wisconsin, who served as a member of the Wisconsin State Assembly.
 A member of the Knights of Pythias, he would become Grand Chancellor of Wisconsin.

 Career

 Staab was elected to the Assembly in 1924 and re-elected in 1926.
 Additionally, he was appointed to the Milwaukee Motion Picture Commission in 1920.
 He was a Republican.